DamienDeberthe/Documentations/MongoDB/README.md

 ```

 * UPDATE
-Update a document into a collection:
+Update or add a document into a collection:
 ```bash
 db.<collection_name>.updateOne({"<doc1>": "value1"},{$set: {"<doc1>": "<value2>"}})
 ```